d-lynch95/Blue_Ocean_Travel/README.md

 My sprints were planned out as follows:
 -   Sprint #1 - 23/10  - 29/10
     - In the first milestone my main goal was to get the project's framework set up and running and do an early deployment.
 I also added Login/Registration functionality using django-allauth.
 Most of this sprint was about setting up the backend and the tasks were labeled as Dev Task (DT).
-The following tasks where a part of this sprint:
+The following tasks were a part of this sprint:
         - DT Install of Django Environment
         - DT Create Django Project
         - DT Set Up Heroku
-        - DT Set Up Cloudinary
         - DT Deployment
         - DT Set Up Django allauth
         - DT Create an admin panel